SHERINGHAM

 Yard in Sheringham |

-Sheringham has a wide selection of accommodation, including large sea front Victorian hotels, self catering cottages and plenty of small, friendly bed and breakfast.
-Many of the properties are Victorian, constructed using brick or local flint.
+Sheringham has a wide selection of property, many of which has been converted to holiday accommodation including large sea front Victorian hotels, self catering cottages and plenty of small, friendly bed and breakfast.
+Much of the properties are Victorian, constructed using brick or local flint.
 The architecture has been heavily influenced by the Dutch, and you will see buildings shaped like those in Amsterdam! |

-Typical Victorian style architecture in Sheringham |
+Cottages in Sheringham |

 The Burlington hotel Sheringham |

-Dutch Architecture Sheringham |
+Dutch Architecture in Sheringham |

 Sheringham Town Hall |